What are the ADS service policies at IU?

 ADS EFS recovery

-In Windows 2000, XP, 2003, and Vista, users can encrypt their files on local workstations, and decrypt their files with their own decryption keys.
+In Windows, users can encrypt their files on local workstations, and decrypt their files with their own decryption keys.
 UIPO maintains a "master recovery key" so it can address requests to decrypt documents made by users who have forgotten keys.
-Also, UIPO can help departmental representatives decrypt departmental or user documents only after verifying their authority, based on the Guidelines for Handling Electronic Institutional and Personal Information, available at
+UIPO can help departmental representatives decrypt departmental or user documents only after verifying the representatives' authority, based on the Guidelines for protecting sensitive data.

 ADS support model

 ADS follows the IU distributed support model for computing services.
-The LSP may serve as the first level, or may choose to escalate issues to the UITS Support Center.
-The LSP or Support Center may escalate issues to LSP Services, which may in turn escalate issues to the service owner (UITS Messaging Systems) for final resolution.
+The IT Pro may serve as the first level, or may choose to escalate issues to the UITS Support Center.
+The IT Pro or Support Center may escalate issues to Tier 2 Support, which may in turn escalate issues to the service owner, Enterprise Microsoft Administration (EMA), in UITS Enterprise Systems for final resolution.

-Windows 2000 and Windows 2003 network services, such as DHCP, DNS, and WINS, that are improperly configured can cause service interruptions for other departments.
+If improperly configured, Windows network services (such as DHCP and DNS) can cause service interruptions for other departments.
 Operating one of these services without first consulting UITS may result in temporary disconnection from the network.

-The IU Active Directory is a single-forest, single-domain model that does not trust other Windows 2000 or Windows 2003 forests.
-IU schools, departments, and affiliated units shall not install, upgrade to, or participate in a Windows 2000 or 2003 child domain within the ADS forest.
+The IU Active Directory is a single-forest, single-domain model that does not trust other Active Directory forests.
+IU schools, departments, and affiliated units shall not install, upgrade to, or participate in a Windows Active Directory child domain within the ADS forest.

 Trusts between ADS and legacy Windows NT domains

 Microsoft has discontinued support for Windows NT, and therefore new trusts to NT domains will not be created.
-Two-way trusts between IU schools, departments, and affiliated units will not be established.
-It is against policy for IU units to bring up Active Directory forests.
+Two-way trusts between IU schools, departments, and affiliated units will not be established, and it is against policy for IU units to bring up Active Directory forests.

-UIPO and Messaging Systems must approve any two-way trusts with non-affiliate partners of IU.
+UIPO and EMA must approve any two-way trusts with non-affiliate partners of IU.
 If a security compromise occurs because of a two-way trust relationship with a partner, the trust will be immediately terminated.
-Any terminated two-way trust shall be re-evaluated if the partner chooses to upgrade its NT domain, or at any time as determined by UIPO or Messaging Systems.
+Any terminated two-way trust shall be re-evaluated if the partner chooses to upgrade its NT domain, or at any time UIPO or EMA determines such a re-evaluation is appropriate.

-Note: On a Windows 2000, XP, 2003, or Vista computer that is a member of ADS, the "Authenticated Users" built-in group includes accounts from ADS, plus user accounts from any domain that holds a two-way trust with ADS.
-Therefore, you should use the "Authenticated Users" group with discretion.
+On a Windows computer that is a member of ADS, the "Authenticated Users" built-in group includes not only accounts from ADS but also user accounts from any domain that holds a two-way trust with ADS.
+You should therefore use the "Authenticated Users" group with discretion.
 If you want to limit a resource to only users that are affiliated with IU, the best practice is to use the "Domain Users" built-in group.

 Roaming profiles and individual login scripts

-Because they are very difficult to support within a large domain (and to limit network traffic), roaming profiles and login scripts assigned to individual users are not supported within the ADS domain.
-The Windows 2003 Active Directory provides other advanced features, such as group policies and folder redirection, to define the user environment.
+Because they are very difficult to support within a large domain (as well as to limit network traffic), roaming profiles, login scripts, and personal virtual desktops assigned to individual users are not supported within the ADS domain.
+The Windows Active Directory provides other advanced features, such as group policies and folder redirection, to define the user environment.

 Trusted for Delegation

 Trusting a computer object for delegation is a sensitive security option.
 Use of this right will be considered on a case-by-case basis.
-In the rare case where the "Trusted for Delegation" right is necessary, an LSP may submit a request to have this right granted to a server.
+In the rare case where the "Trusted for Delegation" right is necessary, an IT Pro may submit a request to have this right granted to a server.
 The request must include the name of the machine, its IP address, and a detailed description of why this right is necessary.
-Each request will undergo a review process, and must be approved by the UITS Messaging Systems team and UIPO.
+Each request will undergo a review process, and must be approved by UIPO and the EMA team.

 ADS service level

-The ADS architecture was designed to provide continuous service delivery free from interruption or impact by maintenance or hardware failure.
-In the event of a service interruption or modification, Messaging Systems will implement the notification and resolution procedures set forth by UITS Change Management.
-For more information, see Change Management's Guidelines, Procedures, and General Information page at:
+The ADS architecture was designed to provide continuous service delivery free from interruption or impact from maintenance or hardware failure.
+In the event of a service interruption or modification, EMA will implement the notification and resolution procedures set forth by UITS Change Management.
+For more, see UITS Change Management .